zyxtarmo/simple-whois/README.md

 * Place `whois.py` and `db/` folder in `/opt/` folder on your system
 * Drop `simple-whois` bash script into `/etc/init.d/` folder
 * Run `chkconfig --add simple-whois`

-* Now you can start the service by running `sudo service simple-whois start`; run `sudo service simple-whois stop` to stop the service
+Now simple-whois will automatically start on system boot.
+You can also start and stop the service manually by running `sudo service simple-whois start(stop)`.

 Securing simple-whois service
 -----